frappe/frappe/frappe/docs/user/en/guides/integration/google_gsuite.md

 	- Template Name (Example: Employee Contract)
 	- Related DocType (Example: Employee)
 	- Template ID is the Document ID you get from your Google Docs (Example: 1Y2_btbwSqPIILLcJstHnSm1u5dgYE0QJspcZBImZQso)
 	- Document name is the name of the new files.
-You can use field from DocType (Example: Employee Contract of %(name)s)
+You can use field from DocType (Example: Employee Contract of {name})
 	- Destination ID is the folder ID of your files created from this Template.
 (Example: 0BxmFzZZUHbgyQzVJNzY5eG5jbmc)

 ## Create Documents